sarthakdv8/Credit_Card_Financial_Dashboard/README.md

 ## 🔍 Key Insights

-✅ Sales increased by 25% in Q4 📈
+✅  People between the age of 40-50 are using credit cards more.

-✅ Category X contributed 40% of total revenue 🛒
+✅  Credit cards are widely used by Buisnessman and mostly to pay bills

-✅ Customer retention rate is 70% over 3 months 🎯
+✅  Texas generated the mose=t revenue.

-🔗 Connect & Contribute
+## 🔗 Connect & Contribute
 📌 LinkedIn : www.linkedin.com/in/devsarthak24

 📌 Gmail : sarthakdv8@gmail.com